FAQ about Differin Gel

 What is Differin Gel?

-Differin Gel is the first and only over-the-counter (OTC) product to contain a full prescription-strength, acne-fighting retinoid — adapalene.
+Differin contains the only full prescription fighting retinoid available over the counter: adapalene.
 It’s the first new OTC active ingredient to treat acne approved by the FDA in more than 30 years.

 How long has Differin Gel been on the market?